 A maintenance allowance is available for students attending Clovis Community College whose permanent residence is in a California non-district territory (district without a community college) and who live more than 60 miles from the "nearest community college attendance center."
-For further information, contact the Admissions and Records Office in the Student Services Building (AC2-130A).
+For further information, contact the Admissions and Records Office in room AC2-130A.
 (California Education Code 76160 Rev. 83).